 - Full Sail has enacted a schedule of routine cleaning of often-touched surfaces, with more frequent cleaning and disinfection arranged for common areas including lobbies, breakrooms, and restrooms.

-- Through regular cleaning efforts, a heightened cleaning and disinfection focus will be placed on items that are frequently touched, such as door knobs, light switches, countertops, door handles, door keypads, exit buttons, door glass, light switches, handrails, lobby desks, lobby desk phones, and drinking fountains.
+- Through regular cleaning efforts, a heightened cleaning and disinfection focus will be placed on items that are frequently touched, such as door knobs, light switches, countertops, door handles, door keypads, exit buttons, door glass, handrails, lobby desks, lobby desk phones, and drinking fountains.

 - All students and faculty are required to wipe down all work areas with wipes containing at least 70% alcohol before and after working at any space.